nodejs/node-addon-api/doc/callbackinfo.md

 Value NewTarget() const;
 ```

 Returns the `new.target` value of the constructor call.
-If the CallbackInfo is not a constructor call, a call to `IsEmpty()` on the returned value returns true.
+If the function that was invoked (and for which the CallbackInfo was passed) is not a constructor call, a call to `IsEmpty()` on the returned value returns true.

 ### IsConstructCall